Lawliet1701/mcp-sitecore-server/src/tools/powershell/readme.md

 ### Composite Common Tools

-- `common-get-archive`: Return Sitecore database archives
+- `common-get-archive`: Get Sitecore database archives
-- `common-get-archive-item`: Return a list of items found in the specified archive
+- `common-get-archive-item`: Get a list of items found in the specified archive
 - `common-new-item-clone-by-id`: Create a new item clone based on the item provided by ID
 - `common-new-item-clone-by-path`: Create a new item clone based on the item provided by path
 - `common-remove-archive-item`: Remove items permanently from the specified archive